 Club meetings are held on the first Wednesday of each month at 7:30 pm at

-The club newsletter, The Mountain High, is published monthly to keep members
+The club newsletter, The Mountain High, is published on the web site to keep members

-up to date and to inform them about upcoming events.Website: www.gmmc.caTown: Edmonton
+up to date and to inform them about upcoming events.Website: gmmc.caTown: Edmonton

 The Rocky Mountain Ramblers are based in the Calgary area and offer day hiking, scrambles and occasionally backpacks for much of the year.
 When the snow gets deep, activities mostly include track and backcountry skiing, plus snowshoeing.
 Our 300 or so yearly trips range from easy to challenging.
 Trips are posted for weekends and mid-week.
 New members are welcome.
 With the club having been around since 1954, we have lots of experience and destinations to share with our enthusiastic co-adventurers.Website: www.ramblers.ab.ca/Town: Calgary